PayString/paystring-documentation/docs/best-practices.md

 ## Private API

-The rivate API does not currently include authentication.
-Therefore, this API MUST only be exposed to trusted IP ranges, and **MUST NOT** be exposed publicly.
+The Private PayID API does not currently include authentication.
+Therefore, this API **MUST** only be exposed to trusted IP ranges, and **MUST NOT** be exposed publicly.

 ## Use TLS (Transport Layer Security) 1.3